 Now, the Babycook isn’t new (it debuted in 1989), but the company does keep making it better.
 Our 2009 Original was fantastic, but not perfect.
 The lid had a little gap so it didn’t close perfectly and cleaning meant fully disassembling it.
 Still, it worked fine.
 Newer models, however, offer more than twice the capacity, as well compatible accessories like a bottle warmer or an insert for cooking rice and pasta.
 Those would have been nice.

 That said, the Beaba Babycook delivered as promised.
 And it saved us a ton of money in the process.
 Not only that, but its resale value is like Honda/Toyota high.
-We owned ours for five years (and through two kids) and sold it for almost as much as we paid for it.
+We owned ours for five years (and through two kids) and the baby food maker sold for almost as much as we paid for it.
 No joke.
 And it was still running like a champ.